dl-solarity/docs/docs/getting-started/guides/access/role-based-access-module-rbac.md

 The `Role` entity can be directly assigned to a user, which is either a contract or an EOA, encapsulating multiple `Resources` along with an associated set of `Permissions`.
 A user may be assigned multiple `Roles`.

-The `RBAC` contract comes with a pre-configured `MASTER` role.
+The `ARBAC` contract comes with a pre-configured `MASTER` role.
 By default, the `MASTER` role is assigned the wildcard `*` for both `Resources` and `Permissions`, granting full access rights to users with this role.
 This default setting streamlines the initial deployment of the system by enabling the deployer account to set up the necessary components of the system with ease.

 Functions for managing `Roles`: